Skip to main content

 05

-Graduated return plans, workplace assessments, retraining where needed.
-Built with your employer and clinicians.
+Graduated return-to-work plans, workplace checks, retraining where you need it.
+Coordinated with your employer and the people treating you.

 06

-Mobility aids, home modifications, vehicle modifications where medically needed.
-Funded through CTP.
+Mobility aids, home modifications, vehicle modifications where they're medically needed.
+Part of what we sort alongside everything else.

 How it works